Working with Pivot Tables

 If the filtered range has more than one row, then the add-in does not change the table.

 - The add-in refreshes the pivot table.

-You may see the filtered rows after each change.
+You can see the filtered rows after each change.

-Also, you may double click on any cell to get an underlying range.
+Also, you can double click on any cell to get an underlying range.

 For example, double-click on the Direct Sales, SALES cell shows only the one row, and the cell is editable:

 The following screenshots show different pivot table layouts for editing data.

 Pay attention that you can change query parameters using the ribbon, and save and restore layouts using the Views group controls.

 Pivot table views can be stored in databases using the Table Format Wizard.